-Our customer magazine, "beyond 24", has been nominated for an award by BCM Best of Content Marketing 2018.
-We are delighted and extremely proud.
+Our customer magazine, beyond 24, was awarded silver at the BCM Best of Content Marketing 2018.
+We are delighted and extremely proud at receiving this accolade.

 Beyond no 26, 2018

 For 13 years now, we have been endeavouring to give you an insight into the mysterious entity of time, with all its many nuances, through fascinating articles, interviews and columns.
 And this time we are rather proud of ourselves: never before was an issue as jam-packed with information as this one.
 We have examined the concept of “flow”, and met with Patek head of design Sandrine Stern and opera star Bryn Terfel.
 We have taken a look behind the scenes at Christie’s, interviewed Swatch founder Elmar Mock, and showcased the most beautiful watches and jewellery of the current season.
 All this and more can be found in this issue of beyond.
 Make sure your name is on our mailing list – we would be delighted to send you our customer magazine on a regular basis.
 We wish you an enjoyable read!

 Incidentally, our beyond app is now available free of charge.
 Besides the digitalised magazine content, the app also contains bonus material, including film sequences and direct links.
 You can download it quickly and easily from the App Store or the Google Play Store.
 The app can be used on all tablets and smartphones.